This is the very first Bertie story - from Christmas 2005.

 So Tim climbed onto Bertie’s back, and then Bertie hopped up the garden to the palace.
 Tim was a bit frightened, because he had never left the pond before.

-And Bertie felt a little tear in his froggy eye as he thought of all the lovely Christmasses he had enjoyed when he was a prince, opening hundreds of presents, and stuffing himself with chocolates and mince pies and cake until he felt quite sick.
-And he rememberd how in the afternoon, when he had taken his nap, he would go out onto the balcony of the Palace and make a special Christmas Speech to all the crowds of people who came to see him.
-“May you all be happy this coming year”, he would say, “And thank you for all the toys and lovely presents you sent me for Christmas.’
+Bertie felt a little tear in his froggy eye as he thought of all the lovely Christmases he had enjoyed when he was a prince, opening hundreds of presents, and stuffing himself with chocolates, mince pies and cake until he felt quite sick.
+He remembered how in the afternoon, when he had taken his nap, he would go out onto the balcony of the palace and make a special Christmas speech to all the crowds of people who came to see him.
+“May you all be happy this coming year,” he would say, “And thank you for all the toys and lovely presents you sent me for Christmas.”

-And then Princess Beatrice, who is as kind as she is beautiful, would go to the hospital, and give some of Bertie’s toys to the poorly little children who were spending Christmas there.
-Prince Bertie had so many toys, that he didn’t really mind letting her give some away, although he probably would have minded if somebody not quite so lovely as Princes Beatrice had done it. .
+Then Princess Beatrice, who is as kind as she is beautiful, would go to the hospital, and give some of Bertie’s toys to the poorly little children who were spending Christmas there.
+Prince Bertie had so many toys, that he didn’t really mind letting her give some away, although he probably would have minded if somebody not quite so lovely as Princess Beatrice had done it.

-And so Bertie sat on the window ledge remembering all the happy Christmasses he had spent in the past.
-But then he remembered how he had been turned into a frog, and how the Lovely Princess Beatrice could no longer marry him.
+So Bertie sat on the window ledge remembering all the happy Christmases he had spent in the past.
+Then he remembered how he had been turned into a frog, and how the lovely Princess Beatrice could no longer marry him.
 He would never spend another Christmas with Princess Beatrice now.
-“Sniff Sniff, Croak Croak” he said, because this was the saddest Christmas Day he had ever spent.
+“Sniff sniff, croak croak,” he said, because this was the saddest Christmas Day he had ever spent.

 Just then, as Bertie was crying some more froggy tears, the door of the palace opened.
 The noise startled Bertie, and he fell from the window ledge onto the ground.
 “Argghhh,” he croaked.
 “Eeeekkkkk,” yelped Tim.